-From its early beginnings during the gold rushes to its current incarnation as a wine, food and tourist hub, Victoria’s northeast has combined influences from many cultures to make it an intriguing and enticing place to enjoy a short break.
+From its early beginnings to its current incarnation as a wine hub, Victoria’s northeast combined influences to make it a place to enjoy a short break.

 Victoria’s northeast has been multicultural almost since European settlement.
 With the discovery of gold at Spring Creek near Beechworth in 1854, hoards of miners fresh from the Californian goldfields arrived in Australia.
 By 1857, word of the vast riches to be found had travelled to China and in that year alone, more than 20,000 Chinese miners arrived in the South Australian coastal town of Robe, thus avoiding the taxes imposed at Victorian ports but necessitating an incredible journey on foot across to the goldfields.